Pencil sketch by Mary Ann Barr 2021

 Town Hall, 1830 Danby Road, Ithaca, NY 14850

 You have a right to see public records

 The Freedom of Information Law, which took effect on September 1, 1974, gives you the right of access to certain public records.

 The Danby Town Board has adopted regulations governing when, where, and how you can see public records.
-According to these regulations, records can be seen and copied at the Town Clerk’s Office and the Town Justice Court, both located in the Danby Town Hall.
-You may have to fill out a Request for Information form.
+According to these regulations, records can be seen and copied at the Town Clerk’s Office and the Town Court, both located in the Danby Town Hall.

 The following officials will help you to exercise your right to access: the Town Clerk, the Town Supervisor, and the Town Justices.

 If you are denied access to a record, you may appeal to the Danby Town Board.